solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 accounts", which only contain data, can be passed through CPI to other programs, and disappear after the instruction.

-For a program using i-tokens, to get the balance of a holding, the program creates an ephemeral account with 165 bytes of data, passes it to the i-token program's `NormalizeHolding` instruction, then deserializes the data back into the base `spl_token::Holding`.
+For a program using i-tokens, to get the UI amount of a holding, the program creates an ephemeral account with 8 bytes of data, passes the `amount` to the i-token program's `AmountToUiAmount` instruction, then deserializes the data back into an `f64`.
 At the end of the instruction, the account disappears.

-TODO What's the best approach to implement this?
-For example, does an ephemeral account even need a public key?

 This solution avoids the need to pass additional scratch accounts to almost all programs that use tokens.